Understanding hypnosis terminology

 ‘Clinical hypnotherapist‘ is a term that is sometimes misused by hypnotherapists who do not in fact have the training or ability to work with medical issues, but simply want to appear more ‘professional’ – that said there are some highly respected ‘clinical hypnotherapists’ working today, but they are a much rarer breed than your standard hypnotherapist.

-Stage hypnosis / street hypnosis?
+What is stage hypnosis and street hypnosis?

 Although this blog focuses on hypnosis from a therapeutic perspective, there are some other terms that are useful to understand, as clients may have an understanding of them.
 The first is ‘street hypnosis’ which is performed by a ‘street hypnotist’.
 These terms tend to be associated with ‘ad-hoc’, informal demonstrations of hypnosis in a public or private environment, for entertainment.
 The second term is ‘stage hypnosis’ which is performed by a ‘stage hypnotist’.
 Although it might be reasonable to assume that this is hypnosis on a stage, it actually refers to the use of hypnosis for the purposes of entertainment – no stage required!
 Both stage and street hypnosis tend to involve demonstrations of hypnotic phenomena such as suggestbility testing, or other more profound phenomena such as amnesia (forgetting a name) or hallucinations (seeing things that aren’t actually there).
 Stage (and street) hypnosis is generally performed for entertainment purposes, so the demonstrations of phenomena are intended to be funny or informative (about the power of the human mind).